leeturner/brightonkotlin.com/content/about.md

 We plan to have regular meetups, presentations and talks, and are always interested in hearing what people want to know about, so please let us know.

 Visit our [Meetup Page](https://www.meetup.com/Brighton-Kotlin/) and sign up to come along to our next event or follow us on [Twitter](https://twitter.com/brightonkotlin) for all the latest news.

+Please take a look at our [Code of Conduct](/code-of-conduct/) before attending one of our meetups